 The structure that Hinton created was called an artificial neural network (or artificial neural net for short).
 Here's a brief description of how they function:

-- The first layer of a neural net is called the
+The first layer of a neural net is called the input layer, followed by hidden layers, then finally the output layer

 Here is a simplified visualization to demonstrate how this works: